Abd Allah ibn Ali: Governorship of Syria and suppression of Umayyad risings

 As the first Abbasid governor of Syria, Abd Allah proved himself an implacable enemy of the Umayyads, vigorously persecuting the family's members.
 According to the Swedish Orientalist Karl Vilhelm Zetterstéen, "he shrank from no method to exterminate them root and branch.
 During his stay in Palestine, he had about eighty of them murdered at one time."
-So effective was this persecution, that only a single member of the dynasty, Caliph Hisham ibn Abd al-Malik's grandson Abd al-Rahman ibn Mu'awiya, managed to escape death and flee to al-Andalus, where he established a new Umayyad dynasty.
+So effective was this persecution, that only a single member of the dynasty, Caliph Hisham ibn Abd al-Malik's grandson Abd al-Rahman ibn Mu'awiya, managed to escape death and flee to al-Andalus, where he established a new Umayyad dynasty. ʿAbd Allah ibn Ali presented the mass killings of Umayyads as retaliation for Husayn's death at Karbala.

 This harsh suppression, and the depredations of the victorious Khurasani soldiers, soon provoked an uprising by the Syrian tribes, led by the governor of Jund Qinnasrin, Abu'l-Ward ibn al-Kawthar.
 They were joined by Abu Muhammad al-Sufyani, a descendant of Caliph Mu'awiya I, who put himself forward as a candidate for reviving the Umayyad Caliphate.
 The rebels were at first successful, routing an Abbasid army under Abd Allah's brother Abd al-Samad near Qinnasrin, but Abd Allah finally dealt a heavy defeat on them at Marj al-Akhram in late 750.
 Abu'l-Ward fell, while Abu Muhammad fled to the desert.
 A nephew of Abu Muhammad, al-Abbas ibn Muhammad, rose up in Aleppo shortly after, but al-Mansur, who governed the Jazira, sent troops that quelled the uprising before Abd Allah could arrive.
 Abd Allah then marched onto the frontier fortress of Sumaysat, where disparate Umayyad loyalists had gathered under Ishaq ibn Muslim al-Uqayli.
 In the event, a negotiated settlement was reached between Ishaq and al-Mansur, and many of the pro-Umayyad leaders were then accepted into the ranks of the Abbasids.
 Another uprising, headed by Aban ibn Mu'awiya, a grandson of Hisham ibn Abd al-Malik, erupted in the summer of 751 near Sumaysat, forcing Abd Allah to interrupt a raid into Byzantine territories to suppress it.
 Another Umayyad loyalist, Abd al-Samad ibn Muhammad ibn al-Hajjaj ibn Yusuf, managed to escape defeat and capture until 755.